 Cruising: As your baby learns to stand, they’ll cruise: taking unsteady steps with the help of couches, tables, and, yes, you.

-Walking: If you’re wondering “Can an 11-month-old walk?”, the answer is “yes, some 11-month-olds are walking.”
+Walking: If you’re wondering “Can an 11-month-old walk?”, the answer is “yes, some 11-month-olds are walking, usually with support.”
 It’s alright if your little one isn’t walking yet - each baby is unique and develops at their own speed.

 Getting Touchy: Your baby’s eyesight is steadily improving, and so is their sense of touch – they want to know what things feel like under their little fingers.
 Coupled with your baby’s increased mobility, your 11-month-old will explore anything and everything, so baby proof your house if you haven’t already.